 Insulators with conducting edges are promising materials that can be used for intriguing technological applications.
 Yet, to date, researchers have failed to gain in-depth insights into their properties.

-Goethe University physicists have modeled the so-called topological insulators using ultracold quantum gases.
+At present, Goethe University physicists have modeled the so-called topological insulators using ultracold quantum gases.
 They have shown ways to experimentally detect the edge states in the latest issue of Physical Review Letters.

 Consider an insulator made in the form of a disk, including a conducting edge along which current always flows in the same direction.